Discover more at Carrick-a-Rede

 Find out when Carrick-a-Rede is open, how to get here, the things to see and do and more.

-Take on the challenge of the famous Carrick-a-Rede rope bridge, enjoy stunning views of the Scottish islands, spot soaring seabirds and basking sharks, and see the stars shine like never before.
+Take on the challenge of the famous Carrick-a-Rede Rope Bridge this autumn.
+Enjoy stunning views of the Scottish islands, spot soaring seabirds and basking sharks, and walk in the footsteps of salmon fishermen as you make your way from the mainland to Carrick-a-Rede island.

-Crossing the bridge is a thrilling experience and brave explorers are rewarded with stunning views across to Rathlin Island and the Scottish islands, and a chance to see the original fishery on the island.
+Crossing the bridge is a thrilling experience and brave explorers are rewarded with stunning views across to Rathlin and the Scottish Islands, and a chance to see the original fishery on the island.

 Discover the industrial and maritime history held within the limestone walls of Larrybane Quarry as you trace the line of coast over windswept grasslands and winding rocky paths to Carrick-a-Rede Rope Bridge.